awsdocs/amazon-ec2-user-guide/doc_source/unlimited-mode-examples.md

 # Examples: Unlimited Mode<a name="unlimited-mode-examples"></a>

-The following examples explain credit use when T3 and T2 instances are configured as `unlimited`\.
+The following examples explain credit use for instances that are configured as `unlimited`\.

 **Topics**
 + [Example 1: Explaining Credit Use with T3 Unlimited](#t3_unlimited_example)